-If say, it takes 3 years to get divorce case decided, if you start in 2016 your case will be decided in 2019.
+If you are considering divorce, remember this scenario: If it takes three years to get a divorce case decided, then if you start in 2016 your case will be decided till 2019.
 However, if you wait till 2019 to file for divorce, your case will be decided in 2021.

 This situation is also improving drastically.
 For example, I hear in Haryana now divorce cases are being decided in 18-24 months maximum.
 So as the justice delivery mechanism for other things improves, it will improve for family cases too.